 This document explains how to specify a Batch job's service account, which influences the resources and applications that a job's VMs can access.
-If you do not specify a custom service account, jobs default to using the Compute Engine default service account, which is automatically attached to all VMs in a project by default.
+If you don't specify a custom service account, jobs default to using the Compute Engine default service account, which is automatically attached to all VMs in a project by default.
 Therefore, using a custom service account provides greater control in managing a job's permissions and is a recommended best practice for limiting privilege.

 Before you begin